Self-determination theory: Exercise and physical activity

-Murcia et al. looked at the influence of peers on enjoyment in exercise.
-Specifically, the researchers looked at the effect of motivational climate generated by peers on exercisers by analyzing data collected through questionnaires and rating scales.
-The assessment included evaluation of motivational climate, basic psychological needs satisfaction, levels of self-determination and self-regulation (amotivation, external, introjected, identified and intrinsic regulation) and also the assessment of the level of satisfaction and enjoyment in exercising.
+Murcia and colleagues looked at the influence of peers on enjoyment in exercise.
+Specifically, they looked at the effect of motivational climate generated by peers on exercisers by analyzing data collected through questionnaires and rating scales.
+The assessment included an evaluation of motivational climate, basic psychological needs satisfaction, levels of self-determination and self-regulation (amotivation and external, introjected, identified, and intrinsic regulation), and the assessment of the level of satisfaction and enjoyment in exercising.

-Data analysis revealed that when peers are supportive and there is an emphasis on cooperation, effort, and personal improvement, the climate influences variables like basic psychological needs, motivation, and enjoyment.
-The task climate positively predicted the three basic psychological needs (competence, autonomy, and relatedness) and so positively predicted self-determined motivation.
+Data analysis revealed that when peers are supportive and emphasize cooperation, effort, and personal improvement, the climate influences variables like basic psychological needs, motivation, and enjoyment.
+The task climate positively predicted the three basic psychological needs (i.e., competence, autonomy, and relatedness) and positively predicted self-determined motivation.
 Task climate and the resulting self-determination were also found to positively influence the level of enjoyment that exercisers experienced during the activity.

-Behzadniaa et al. studied how physical education teachers' autonomy support versus control would relate to students' wellness, knowledge, performance, and intentions to persist at physical activity beyond the PE classes.
-The study concluded that, "...perceived autonomy support was positively related to the positive outcomes via need satisfaction and frustration and autonomous motivation, and that perceptions of teachers' control were related to students' ill-being (positively) and knowledge (negatively) through need frustration."
+Behzadniaa and colleagues studied how physical education teachers' autonomy support versus control would relate to students' wellness, knowledge, performance, and intentions to persist at physical activity beyond the physical education classes.
+The study concluded that "perceived autonomy support was positively related to the positive outcomes via need satisfaction and frustration and autonomous motivation, and that perceptions of teachers' control were related to students' ill-being (positively) and knowledge (negatively) through need frustration."

 Identified regulation was found to be more consistently associated with regular physical activity than other forms of autonomous motivation, such as intrinsic regulation, which may be triggered by pleasure derived from the activity itself.
 This may be explained by physical activity often relating to more mundane or repetitive actions.
-More recent studies suggest that different types of motivation regulate different intensities of physical activity, which may be context dependent.
-For example, higher frequency of vigorous physical activity was associated with autonomous motivation, but not with controlled motivation in a study in rural Uganda.
-In an urban disadvanteged South African population, however, an association between moderate physical activity and autonomous motivation was found, but not with vigorous physical activity.
+More recent studies suggest that different types of motivation regulate different intensities of physical activity, which may be context-dependent.
+For example, a higher frequency of vigorous physical activity was associated with autonomous motivation but not with controlled motivation in a study in rural Uganda.
+In an urban disadvantaged South African population, however, an association between moderate physical activity and autonomous motivation was found, but not with vigorous physical activity.
 The latter study also found the association between the basic psychological needs and more autonomous forms of motivation to be different across different contexts.

 Awareness

 Awareness has always been associated with autonomous functioning.
-However, only recently have the SDT researchers incorporated the concept of mindfulness and its relationship with autonomous functioning and emotional well-being into their studies.
+However, SDT researchers just recently incorporated the concept of mindfulness and its relationship with autonomous functioning and emotional well-being into their studies.

 Brown and Ryan conducted a series of five experiments to study mindfulness: They defined mindfulness as open, undivided attention to what is happening within and around oneself.

-From their experiments, the authors concluded that when people act mindfully, their actions are consistent with their values and interest.
-Also, there is a possibility that being autonomous and performing an action because it is enjoyable to oneself increases mindful attention to one's actions.
+From their experiments, the authors concluded that when people act mindfully, their actions are consistent with their values and interests.
+Also, it is possible that being autonomous and performing an action because it is enjoyable to oneself increases mindful attention to one's actions.